 - There is little evidence to support the claim that the younger of the two, Henry Condell, may have played some of the female parts in Shakespeare's plays (Pierce 3).

-In the Works Cited reference below there is no author so the title of the article is listed first.
+In the Works Cited entry below there is no author so the title of the article is the citation you use to cite in-text

 "First Folio."
 The Hutchinson Unabridged Encyclopedia with Atlas and Weather Guide, edited by Helicon, 2018.
 Credo